---

 African American and White Adolescents' Strategies for Managing Cultural Diversity in Predominantly White High Schools

-The authors examined 3 strategies used by 77 African American and 138 White high school students to manage cultural diversity: multicultural, separation, and assimilation strategies.
-They discuss results in relation to forces supporting adolescents' strategy development and the implications of strategy use for adjustment in predominantly white schools.
+Examined 3 strategies used by 77 African American and 138 White high school students to manage cultural diversity: multicultural, separation, and assimilation strategies.
+Discusses results in relation to forces supporting adolescents' strategy development and the implications of strategy use for adjustment in predominantly white schools.

 -